End-to-End Tutorial

 - If prompted, install the GitHub App and grant repository access (Connecting GitHub)

-Use the Jamdesk CLI to preview changes before you push them to GitHub.
+Use the Jamdesk CLI to preview page edits before you push them to GitHub.

 npm install -g jamdesk